Modeling Decision Problems under Uncertainty

 • Assessment

-Each student must hand in a term paper after the course is finished, where the theories of the course are used on a mathematical programming model, preferably one the student is already working with in his / her thesis.
-Deadline will be end of January.
+Each student must hand in an essay after the course is finished, where the theories of the course are used on a mathematical programming model, preferably one the student is already working with in his / her thesis.
+Submission deadline is 7 weeks after the last lecture.

 • Grading Scale